-- Mirador Copper Project On January 17, 2023, the Company announced staking of the Mirador Copper project totaling 99,000 hectares and located within Salta Province, Argentina.
-The property is prospective for sediment-hosted copper deposits, and initial reconnaissance has identified outcropping mineralization with one sample grading 2.4% copper and 628ppm vanadium. - Tillo Copper Project On January 30 and February 8, 2023, the Company announced the results of soil, talus and rock sampling at the Tillo copper project.
-The 253 soil and talus surveying discovered zones of high-grade copper mineralization.
-Several zones of anomalous samples have been delineated, including the largest zone which measures approximately 2,500m x 1,000m in area.
+- Cerro Bayo Project.
+On December 8, 2022 and June 19, 2023, the Company provided an update on Barrick's exploration activities at the Cerro Bayo project, reporting that Barrick had completed geological mapping, 1,000 line-km magnetic survey, 759 rock chip samples and 100 rock channel samples.
+The exploration program was targeting potential bonanza grade gold and silver at 150m to 200m depth from palaeosurface.
+On October 27, 2023, Barrick provided 90 days notice of its intention to terminate the option agreement.
+Over the course of the option agreement, Barrick defined 8 drill target areas within a 6km-wide trans-tensional basin, spending a total of \$2.6 million and adding considerable value to the Cerro Bayo Project.
+The Company will now seek to secure a new partner to explore this high-priority property. - Mirador Copper Project On January 17, 2023, the Company announced staking of the Mirador Copper project totaling 99,000 hectares and located within Salta Province, Argentina.
+The property is prospective for sediment-hosted copper deposits, and initial reconnaissance has identified outcropping mineralization with one sample grading 2.4% copper and 628ppm vanadium.
+On July 17, 2023, the Company announced the discovery of additional outcropping sediment-hosted copper mineralization on the Mirador. - Solario Copper Project One June 5, 2023, the Company announced the acquisition of the Solario copper project, located within Salta Province, Argentina, which was acquired from an underlying vendor for \$1 million Argentina peso. - Ventana Copper Project On July 17, 2023, the Company announced the acquisition of the Ventana copper project, located within Salta Province, Argentina, which was acquired from an underlying vendor for \$1 million Argentina peso. - Terraza project.
+On January 23, 2024, the Company announced that it acquired by staking 68,000-hectared Terraza copper exploration project located within Juyay Province, Argentina, and with this increased its sediment-hosted copper exploration ground holding to more than 500,000 hectares in total across 4 projects. - Tillo Copper Project On January 30 and February 8, 2023, the Company announced the results of soil, talus and rock sampling at the Tillo copper project.
+The 253 soil and talus surveying discovered zones of high-grade copper mineralization including the largest zone which measures approximately 2,500m x 1,000m in area.
 Within this zone, copper values range from 250 ppm to a peak of 1,050 ppm copper, with supporting molybdenum mineralization.
-A suite of three rock samples were collected returning copper grades ranging from 0.19% to 1.36%, with associated molybdenum mineralization ranging from 5ppm to 94ppm. - Para Copper Project On February 14, 2023, the Company announces that it has discovered zones of highgrade copper mineralization at the Para project.
-Latin Metals' initial work focused on geochemical sampling of talus fines for a total of 56 geochemical samples.
+On June 13, 2023, the Company announced that it had received positive rock sampling results from the Tillo property with rock 24 samples from 140 collected grading greater than 0.2% copper. - Para Copper Project On February 14, 2023, the Company announces that it has discovered zones of highgrade copper mineralization at the Para project.
 Within the project, the results of talus sampling have been very positive with anomalous copper analysis ranges from 251 ppm to a peak of 1,505 ppm copper, with supporting molybdenum mineralization up to 46 ppm.
-The geochemical anomalies are open to the northwest, and as a result, Latin Metals has staked an additional 1,300 hectares for a new total of 1,900 hectares.
+The geochemical anomalies are open to the northwest, and as a result, Latin Metals has staked an additional 1,300 hectares for a new total of 1,900 hectares. - Jacha Copper Project On October 16, 2023, the Company announced that it had signed an agreement with the community located in Paruro, Cusco region, which cleared that path for exploration at Jacha project.
+The Company has commenced Phase I soil and rock chip sampling program covering 1,000 hectares of the project.